alecjvaughn/100-days-of-code/rules.md

 #### Start Date
 November 01, 2020

+## Modifications
+1. I will observe a rest-day once per week (Saturday)

 ## Additional Rules
 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. If I code at work, that time won't count towards the challenge.